MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ## ⚙️ Android Setup

+Before proceeding, please make sure you are using the latest version of the plugin.
+The reason for this is that since version 3.0.1+4, the amount of setup needed has been reduced.
+Previously, applications needed changes done to the `AndroidManifest.xml` file and there was a bit more setup needed for release builds.
+If for some reason, your application still needs to use an older version of the plugin then make use of the release tags to refer back to older versions of readme.

 #### Custom notification icons and sounds

 Notification icons should be added as a drawable resource.
 The example project/code shows how to set default icon for all notifications and how to specify one for each notification.
 It is possible to use launcher icon/mipmap and this by default is `@mipmap/ic_launcher` in the Android manifest and can be passed `AndroidInitializationSettings` constructor.
 However, the offical Android guidance is that you should use drawable resources.
 Custom notification sounds should be added as a raw resource and the sample illustrates how to play a notification with a custom sound.
 Refer to the following links around Android resources and notification icons.